 Please notify the school when your child will be leaving Colebrook Academy & Elementary School for another school.
-All library books, textbooks, and school material must be returned to the school prior to leaving.
+All school materials must be returned to the school prior to leaving.
 The student's academic and health records will be forwarded upon receipt of a written request from the enrolling school.